-In addition, last week we kicked off a major redesign of the Board's website, to make it more user-friendly and to allow the public to better monitor what we're up to.
+In addition, we are in the middle of a major redesign of the Board's website, to make it more user-friendly and to allow the public to better monitor what we're up to.
 I promise you that everything that can be made public will.